leonardpin-br/procedural_rigging/README.md

 |-- tests                       (unit tests)

 ```

-## Why is it better than a script in a single file?
-This starter kit allows the development of a more powerfull tool.
-Instead of creating a single script, the user of this kit will be able to create a small application.

 ## It includes
     1. Easy password hashing and verification (bcrypt).
 Even though Autodesk Maya is not able to load